MaastrichtU-IDS/translator-openpredict/docs/contribute/README.md

 # Code of Conduct

-Absolutely everyone is welcome to join our project! 🌍🌏🌎🌜
+Absolutely everyone is welcome to join our project! 🌍 🌏 🌎 🌜

 Except from people with harmful intentions towards other human beings, or algorithms.

 Because **we want you to read this**, we are going to keep it simple and clean:

 * Be nice, please.
-* Don't make jokes related to the ethnicity, origins, or community a user belongs to or identifies as, unless it is about `windows` users, or `emac`/`vim` aliens.
+* Don't make jokes related to the ethnicity, origins, or community a user belongs to or identifies as, unless it is about windows users, or emacs/vim aliens.
 * Be honest and considerate when you criticize someone works, we are here for that.
 * Accept and answer relevant critics and questions about your approach 🤝
 * Be careful with confidential informations, including your and others personal informations 🔒